 The GLOBIS scholarship covers tuition expenses only.
 There are other scholarships available that could help cover some of your living expenses in Japan.
 One which many of our students have received in the past is provided by JASSO, which provides about 48,000 yen per month for six months.
 Once you’ve been accepted to our program, we will help you apply to these scholarships.

-Aside from scholarships, savings and financial support from family members, full-time GLOBIS students finance their studies through loans.
+Aside from scholarships, savings and financial support from family members, Full-time MBA students finance their studies through loans.
 GLOBIS offers education loans to non-Japanese students who are expected to hold a student visa.

-For those who have been living and working in Japan, you may also be able to apply for Training and Education Benefits from the Japanese government.
-You can see details here: https://www.globis.ac.jp/programs/full-time-mba/fees-financing/#benefits
+For those who have been living and working in Japan, you may also be able to apply for Education and Training Benefits from the Japanese government.
+You can see details here: https://www.globis.ac.jp/admission-fees/full-time-mba-fees-and-financing/education-and-training-benefits-system/

 There are no required fees beside the enrollment fee and tuition.
 Participation in extracurricular activities, trips, and purchase of extra textbooks (not required for most classes) and materials is not covered by the tuition.